“When something like this happens, we don’t know what’s going on, how to behave,” Michalowska said.

 The last tip is important because it doesn’t do any good to buy pounds of apples, for example, if no one in your house enjoys them.

-“You can’t build a meal plan that is good for every person,” Michalowska said of the calculator, noting that tastes, availability and health requirements vary.
+“You can’t build a meal plan that is good for every person,” Michalowska said of the calculator, noting that taste, availability, finances, mobility and health requirements vary.
 Still, she said, she hopes the calculator and meal plans can serve as a guide as people navigate strategies for staying healthy and slowing the pandemic.

 More from Voraciously